Magnetic vs Friction Pouches: IPSC & USPSA Buyer's Guide

 Pouch Positioning Strategy

-- Angle pouches 15-30 degrees forward for natural draw angle
+• Angle pouches 15-30 degrees forward for natural draw angle matching arm position

-- Place first pouch at belt line, additional pouches staggered slightly lower
+• Place first pouch at belt line, additional pouches staggered slightly lower for access during movement

-- Useful for stages requiring movement in multiple directions
+• Useful for stages requiring 360-degree stage movement without balance issues

-- IPSC Production/Standard: 3-4 pouches minimum (stages can require 4+ reloads)
+• IPSC Production/Standard: 3-4 pouches minimum (stages often require 4+ reloads under time pressure)

-- USPSA Limited: 3-4 pouches (high round counts per stage)
+• USPSA Limited: 3-4 pouches (high round counts per stage, 10-12 round magazine capacity)

-- USPSA Carry Optics: 3-4 pouches (10-round magazine capacity = frequent reloads)
+• USPSA Carry Optics: 3-4 pouches (10-round magazine limit = frequent reloads)

-- IPSC/USPSA Open: 2-3 pouches (high-capacity magazines reduce reload frequency)
+• IPSC/USPSA Open: 2-3 pouches (high-capacity magazines reduce reload frequency to 2-3 per stage)

 For Magnetic Pouches:

-- Brass base pads provide strongest magnetic attraction
+• Brass base pads provide strongest magnetic attraction; 63g weight also improves recoil control

-- Aluminium base pads work well with quality magnets
+• Aluminium base pads work well with quality magnets; lighter option for speed-focused builds

-- Steel base pads excellent but less common
+• Steel base pads excellent but less common; rare and premium-priced

-- Ensure base pad has sufficient metal surface area for magnet contact
+• Ensure sufficient metal surface area (minimum 25mm diameter) for reliable magnet contact

 For Friction Pouches:

-- Any base pad material works (plastic, brass, aluminium)
+• Any base pad material works (plastic, brass, aluminium, steel)

-- Extended base pads provide more gripping surface
+• Extended base pads provide more gripping surface for pouch retention adjustment

-- Textured base pads may require different tension settings
+• Textured base pads may require different tension settings than smooth finishes

-- Consistent base pad design across all magazines recommended
+• Consistent base pad design across all magazines improves pouch tuning predictability

 Frequently Asked Questions